Purple Sea Urchin (Strongylocentrotus purpuratus)

 Purple sea urchins (photo credit: Oregon Conservation Society)

 Description: Purple sea urchins are encased in a round endoskeleton, that is covered with spines, tube feet and pedicellariae (a tiny clawed appendage).
-The iconic purple color of this species only appears only in their adult years, before that juvenile purple urchins will have light green spines.
-On adult urchins, the spines are usually no longer than 2.5 cm, but can sometimes reach up to 6 cm when living in subtidal zones.
+The iconic purple color of this species only appears in their adult years, before that juvenile purple urchins (<3 cm) will have light green spines.
+The species is smaller than other urchin species, being 5-10 cm across.

 Diet: Purple sea urchins are a grazing species.
-Their diet consists mainly of algae that they source from kelp forests.
+Their diet consists mainly of algae, either grabbed out of the water or scraped off the rocks.

 Tide Pool Tidbits:

-• If their population size grows too large in a specific area they can turn full kelp forests into completely empty landscapes.
+If their population size grows too large in a specific area they can turn full kelp forests into completely empty landscapes - termed urchin barrens.

-• They are an important prey for many species including sea stars, crabs, anemones, and sea otters.
+They are an important prey for many species including sea stars, crabs, and sea otters.